If you're looking for something to keep the carp biting during the colder months, look no further than the best carp bait for winter fishing.

-I have always challenged the long held belief that particles are a warm water approach and the winter is more about boilies.
-I find carp preferences absolutely the other way around.
+I have always challenged the long held belief that particles are a warm water approach and winter is more about boilies.
+I actually find carp prefer the absolute opposite!

-Hemp is an amazing bait whatever the conditions, and although oily, hemp oil seems to be acceptable to carp in cold water – remember the tremendous winter results on the original Dynamite Stick tactic where Nick Helleur was casting out groudbait sticks laced with high levels of hemp oil?
+Hemp is one of the best carp baits for winter fishing and, although oily, hemp oil seems to be acceptable to carp in cold water – remember the tremendous winter results on the original Dynamite Stick tactic where Nick Helleur was casting out groudbait sticks laced with high levels of hemp oil?

 It behaves differently to fish oils in colder weather, not thickening up the same way, and is amazingly nutritional.

 Carp I have fished for vote that hemp oil and hemp is a good thing to eat in winter, and if I had a pound for every winter carp I’ve seen crapping hemp out on my mat over the years I’d be a lot better off.